Enielen/files-and-folders/book/part2/part2.md

 - Try to shorten file names as much as possible by using abbreviations or acronyms (but make sure others in your field understand them)

-<b>Avoid spaces</b>
+#### #5 Avoid spaces

-- Some operating systems and command line programs don’t recognize spaces in file names.
+- Some operating systems and command line programs don’t recognise spaces in file names.
 Spaces can cause problems when you’re transferring files between systems.

 - Recommended: use underscores _ or hyphens - instead of spaces.

-<b>Avoid "weird" characters</b>
+#### #5 Avoid "weird" characters

 - <b>Use periods only at the end of the file name</b>, right before the *extension (*extension: the last 2-3 characters that tell you the file format)

 - Some characters carry meanings within a computer programming environment, so it’s better to avoid them.
 These characters can be confusing for machines: